 Now if any of you had Googled the bands and artists I mentioned in my teasers, this would have come up fairly quickly.
 But you didn’t and so I was able to maintain the element of surprise.

 Yes what you see is all no-shit true.
 I have come to LA, in part, to jam with these guys.
 Not non-stop mind you.
 This is a four-day thing and we don’t interact with them till Day 3.
 And prior to arrival, based on our levels of proficiency, we were placed in bands with other campers.

-“My” band has 3 guitarists, drums, bass, keyboards, female lead singer.
-(3 guitars as there are always too many.
-But me and one other guy play more lead guitar, the other guy plays more rhythm.)
+The band has three guitarists, drums, bass, keyboards, female lead singer.
+(Three guitars as there are always too many.
+But I and one other guy play more lead guitar, the other guy plays more rhythm.)

 Day One: (Today) Register, jam, band rehearsals, master classes (there are lesser-known gods here as well who act as counselors), party this evening, jams.